Iceland closes Justin Bieber video canyon

 In particular, springtime presents a challenge at Fjaðrárgljúfur.

-"In Iceland you have extreme weather conditions -- for example, springtime can be very difficult for the nature when the snow is melting and everything gets more wet and muddy," adds Hlin.
+"In Iceland you have extreme weather conditions -- for example, springtime can be very difficult for the nature when the snow is melting and everything gets more wet and muddy," adds Palsdottir.

 Hannes Sasi Palsson, owner of Reykjavik-based tourism company Pink Iceland, also has a balanced take.